Crowds swell to bid farewell to Singapore's founder Lee ahead of funeral

 Commercial activity in Singapore, known for its shopping and food, is expected to slow significantly on Sunday.
 Several shopping mall owners and big stores such as Tangs and Metro said they would close on the day of the funeral.

-Lee’s funeral procession will begin at about 12.30 pm (12.30 a.m.
-ET) on Sunday and cover 15.4 km to the National University of Singapore, where funeral services will be held.
+Lee’s funeral procession will begin at about 12.30 pm (0430 GMT) on Sunday and cover 15.4 km to the National University of Singapore, where funeral services will be held.

 Asia-Pacific leaders including Japanese Prime Minister Shinzo Abe, Indian Prime Minister Narendra Modi, Australian, Prime Minister Tony Abbott, New Zealand Prime Minister John Key, Indonesian President Joko Widodo and South Korean President Park Geun-hye will be among those attending the services.